wgx/blog.willgrant.org/_posts/2022-10-24-how-to-get-your-first-job-in-ux.markdown

 I do occasionally see UX portfolios that [resemble a Dribbble page](https://dribbble.com/shots/recent).
 High-fidelity user interfaces, sleek isometric devices, animated micro-interactions, and 3D graphics from a stock site.
 It’s lovely and very pretty but it tells me nothing about your UX process.

-In the day-to-day reality of a UX designer, the ability to produce a polished UI is very low down the list of requirements.
+In the day-to-day reality of a UX designer, the ability to produce a polished production-ready UI is very low down the list of requirements.
 Most decent organisations with a modern design function will have visual designers, user interface designers, a developed design system and front-end engineers - they don’t need UX people to build pixel-perfect front-end mockups.
+They need UX people to understand users and design experiences to meet their needs.

 ## 4. Getting hired